hofstadter-io/cuetorials.com/content/deep-dives/packages/_index.md

 ---
-title: "Modules"
+title: "Packages"
-desciption: "Mode complex examples of modules and packages in Cueland"
+description: "More complex examples of packages in Cuelang"
 ---

 - Answer questions in discussion 1282.